cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

   - Code for each service is generated.
   - Method names can be the same between services.
 But there are some restrictions.
 Please choose one.
     - You need to specify a fallback service for the conflicting method.
-    - Add `server.WithRefuseTrafficWithoutServiceName` option when creating a server, and make sure that client uses Kitex version >=v0.9.0, TTHeader protocol, and sets `client.WithMetaHandler(transmeta.ClientTTHeaderHandler())` client option.
+    - Add `server.WithRefuseTrafficWithoutServiceName` option when creating a server, and make sure that client meets the conditions mentioned in section [Client Side Users](/docs/kitex/tutorials/advanced-feature/multi_service/#client-side-users).

 ## Why does the service registration fail?